KSDunne/twenty_one/README.md

 #### Data flowchart

 There is create, read and update data functionality built into this game.
-Error handling for the google sheets api is also build in to the run file so that the game is still playable even if the call to google sheets fails.
+Error handling for the google sheets api is also build in to the spreadsheets file so that the game is still playable even if the call to google sheets fails.

 ![Data Flowchart](docs/design/data_flow_twenty_one.png)